zzzprojects/learn-orm/tutorials/fsharp/mutable-lists.md

 # Mutable Lists

-The `List<'T>` class represents a strongly typed list of objects that can be accessed by index.
+The `List<'T>` class represents a strongly typed list of objects that index can access.
 It is a mutable counterpart of the List class.

  - Conceptually, the `List<'T>` class similar to arrays, but unlike arrays, lists can be resized and don't need to have their size specified on the declaration.
  - The .NET (mutable) lists are created using the `new` keyword.

-The following example creates a list by calling its constructor as shown below.
+The following example creates a list by calling its constructor, as shown below.

 ```csharp
 let myList = new List<string>()